zenml-io/zenml/docs/book/stack_components/introduction.md

 It is a fractured space consisting of a wide variety of tasks ranging from experiment tracking to orchestration, from model deployment to monitoring, from drift detection to feature stores and much, much more than that.
-Even though there are already some seemingly well-established solutions for some of these tasks, it can become increasingly difficult to establish a running production system in a reliable and modular manner, once all these solutions are brought together.
+Even though there are already some seemingly well-established solutions for these tasks, it can become increasingly difficult to establish a running production system in a reliable and modular manner, once all these solutions are brought together.

-This is a problem which is especially visible when switching from a research setting to a production setting.
-For instance, due to the lack of standards, the time and resources invested in a small PoC-like project can completely to waste, if the initial system can not be transferred to a production-grade setting.
+This is a problem which is especially critical when switching from a research setting to a production setting.
+For instance, due to a lack of standards, the time and resources invested in a small PoC-like project can completely to waste, if the initial system can not be transferred to a production-grade setting.

 At **ZenML**, we believe that this is one of the most important and challenging problems in the field of MLOps, and it can be solved with a set of standards and well-structured abstractions.
-Owing to the nature of MLOps, it is critical that these abstractions do not only cover concepts such as pipelines, steps and materializers that we covered in the starter guide but also the infrastructure elements that the pipelines are running on.
+Owing to the nature of MLOps, it is essential that these abstractions do not only cover concepts such as pipelines, steps and materializers which we covered in the previous guides but also the infrastructure elements that the pipelines are running on.

 Taking this into consideration, we will introduce three major concepts that ZenML is based on: **Stacks**, **Stack Components** and **Flavors**.